-As a result of Public Law 2015, Chapter 462 enacted by the Maine Legislature in 2016, Consolidated Communications (formerly FairPoint) is relieved of its obligation to offer Provider of Last Resort (POLR) Service in Portland, Lewiston, Bangor, South Portland, Auburn, Biddeford, Sanford, Scarborough, Gorham, Waterville, Kennebunk, Cape Elizabeth, Old Orchard Beach, Yarmouth, Bath, Westbrook, and Freeport (the "deregulated municipalities").
-In the spring of 2018, Consolidated Communications will be relieved of its obligation to offer POLR service in Brewer, Kittery, Windham, Brunswick, and Augusta.
+As a result of Public Law 2015, Chapter 462 enacted by the Maine Legislature in 2016, Consolidated Communications (formerly FairPoint) is relieved of its obligation to offer Provider of Last Resort (POLR) Service in Portland, Lewiston, Bangor, South Portland, Auburn, Biddeford, Sanford, Scarborough, Gorham, Waterville, Kennebunk, Cape Elizabeth, Old Orchard Beach, Yarmouth, Bath, Westbrook, Freeport, Brewer, Kittery, Windham, Brunswick, and Augusta (the "deregulated municipalities").

 FREQUENTLY ASKED QUESTIONS